DevExpress-Examples/maui-data-grid/Readme.md

 ## How to Run This Application

 1. Install a [.NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) environment and open the solution in Visual Studio 2022.
-2. Register the following NuGet feed in Visual Studio: `https://nuget.devexpress.com/free/api`.
+2. Register [your personal NuGet package source](https://nuget.devexpress.com/) in Visual Studio.
 	If you are an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/), this MAUI preview will be available in your personal NuGet feed automatically.
 3. Restore NuGet packages.
 4. Run the application on an iOS or Android emulator.